Skip to Content

 Jet Ski Lake Mead

-For watersports enthusiasts, I can’t recommend a half or full-day jet ski rental enough.
+Watersports enthusiasts have to do this.
 You’ll have a blast, create a lasting memory, and beat the heat.

 If you prefer non-motorized recreation, the marina also has kayaks and paddleboards available to rent.

-Shop The Art’s District
+Explore The Art’s District

 Mona Lisa mural with the Welcome to Las Vegas Sign in the background